It is possible to get pregnant on every day of a woman’s cycle.

 Myth.
 Many women have misunderstood what health care providers have told them.
 Most of the time, these women find they can get pregnant just like any other woman.
 If you really want to know if you can get pregnant, ask for a second opinion.
 If you do not want to get pregnant now, be sure to let him/her know so you can start some type of birth control right away.

-If a woman has an irregular period, she will not get pregnant.
+If a woman has irregular periods, she will not get pregnant.

 Myth.
-Irregular periods make it hard to predict when a woman may ovulate (produce an egg) and most women with irregular periods still ovulate some of the time.
-This means that they can still get pregnant from sex without birth control.
+Irregular periods make it hard to predict when a woman may ovulate (produce an egg) but most women with irregular periods still ovulate some of the time.
+This means they can still get pregnant from sex without birth control.